Arlington Family Health Pavilion Policies and Guidelines

 - All deductibles, co-payments, co-insurance, or charge for non-covered services are due at the time of the office visit.
 If you have a balance after an insurance payment from a previous visit, we will also ask for that payment.
 Any payments made will be applied to the oldest balance existing on your account at the time.

-- We do not accept ANY work related injuries.
-We can refer you to a doctor that accepts work related cases.
+- We only accept existing Medicare Advantage patients at this time.
+We do not accept ANY work-related injuries.
+We can refer you to a doctor that accepts work-related cases.

 - Motor vehicle accidents will have to be paid IN- FULL at time of visit.
 Insurance cannot be used if filing a claim with your/their car insurance.

 - If you have a spouse that is a patient here and you both share an account together, any balance due is both parties’ responsibilities.
-Not one persons or the other.
-Any balances due will be expected to paid in full at the time of service.
+Not one person or the other.
+Any balances due will be expected to pay in full at the time of service.

-- MEDICARE PATIENTS: We are participating providers with Medicare and will bill Medicare for all your covered charges.
+- MEDICARE ADVANTAGE PATIENTS: We are participating providers with Medicare Advantage and will bill Medicare Advantage for all your covered charges.
 If you have supplemental insurance, we will also bill that for you.
 If payment is not received from you supplemental insurance within 45 days of being submitted, we will bill you for the balance due.
-If you do not have a supplemental insurance, a portion (20% of amount allowed by Medicare) will be collected at the time of service.
-Each year you will be expected to pay the allowed amount of your charges until your Medicare deductible is met.
+If you do not have supplemental insurance, a portion (20% of the amount allowed by Medicare Advantage) will be collected at the time of service.
+Each year you will be expected to pay the allowed amount of your charges until your Medicare Advantage deductible is met.

 - SELF-PAY PATIENTS: Cash discounts will only be applied on the day of service.
 Patients with no insurance will be expected to pay IN FULL at the time of service.
 If you will not be able to pay in full, you must contact our billing department prior to seeing the doctor and/or Nurse Practitioner to make payment arrangements